Massachusetts Real Estate- Merrimack Valley

 Not Installing Proper Footings and Piers

-Different parts of the country will have different requirements.
+Different parts of the country will have different requirements depending on the frost line.
 Here in New England deck footings are supposed to go down at least 4 feet.
 This ensures the footing is below the frost line and will prevent any significant heaving of the deck structure.

 A deck with improper footings can quickly lean, sag or your new deck could fall over.

-Also, consider your deck support post and the spacing in between.
-The space in between depends on the sizing of your support posts and rim joists as well as the hight of the deck.
+Also, consider your deck support posts and the spacing in between.
+The space in between depends on the sizing of your support posts and rim joists as well as the height of the deck.
 Leaving to much space will lead to sagging and potential failure.

 Improperly Attaching The Deck To The House